SeeYouThursday/SVG-Logo-Maker/README.md

 ## Description

 This application will help to automate the process of generating a basic logo with the choice of three basic shapes, circle, square, and triangle.
+The user can customize the color of the shape and text color.

 ## Table of Contents